Limitation of Characterizing Implicit Regularization by Data-independent Functions: Regularization

-where $\vtheta_0, \vtheta_0^*$ are the initial value and long-term limit of the GF for $L$, respectively. \end{definition} \begin{remark} Let us give two immediate examples.
+where $\vtheta_0, \vtheta_0^*$ are the initial value and long-term limit of the GF for $L$, respectively. \end{defn}

-(i) It is not difficult to see that if an implicit regularization can be characterized by a data-independent function, then it can be characterized by a data-independent function in the weak sense.
+It is not difficult to see that if an implicit regularization is characterized by a data-independent function $G$, then $G$ characterizes it in the weak sense.
+In other words, Definition \ref{Defn Characterize implicit reg} is stronger than Definition \ref{Defn Characterize implicit reg in weak sense}.
+Moreover, note that a constant function $G$ on $\sR^M \times \sR^M$ characterizes any implicit regularization for $L$ in the weak sense.
+Thus, every implicit regularization for $L$ can be characterized in the weak sense, however, what are interesting are those non-trivial ones.
+Conversely, if for some implicit regularization $\fR$, the only data-independent functions characterizing it in the weak sense are constant ones, then $\fR$ cannot be characterized by data-independent function.